 Places to See Foliage in Fort Wayne

-Riverfront Fort Wayne Historic Boat Tours – take a boat ride up Fort Wayne’s waterways to learn about the history of the region, and to get a good look at the fall foliage that surrounds our waterways.
-These evening tours are given on Thursdays and Sundays; passengers must be 10 years old or older.
-Rides start at Headwaters Park West, in downtown Fort Wayne.
+Take a boat ride up Fort Wayne’s waterways to learn about the history of the region, and to get a good look at the fall foliage that surrounds our waterways.

 Fox Island, Metea Park and more – Don’t forget about Fort Wayne’s many parks and wilderness preserves, where you can take a hike, go bird watching, learn about the local nature scene, or just have some quiet time.
 Check out this article to see the specifics on some of our parks and preserves.
 Hunt around: you should be able to find something close to your part of town!